lfost42/networking/modules/1netplus/explore/packets/README.md

 d.
 To delete the complex PDU, double click Delete in the Event Simulation pane at the bottom of the Packet Tracer window.

 ### Notes
+This was more exploring the packet simulation feature.
+This was not covered in CertMaster so I spent more time on this one.

 [BACK TO MAIN](https://github.com/lfost42/networking)